openmc-dev/openmc/docs/source/usersguide/install.rst

 dagmc
   Enables use of CAD-based DAGMC_ geometries.
-Please see the note about DAGMC in the optional dependencies list for more information on this feature.(Default: off)
+Please see the note about DAGMC in the optional dependencies list for more information on this feature.
+The installation directory for DAGMC should also be defined as `DAGMC_ROOT` in the CMake configuration command.
+(Default: off)

 coverage
   Compile and link code instrumented for coverage analysis.
 This is typically used in conjunction with gcov_.